core-infra-svcs/terraform-provider-meraki/docs/resources/devices.md

 page_title: "meraki_devices Resource - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  Network Devices resource.
+  Manage network Devices resource.
 This only works for devices associated with a network.
 ---

 # meraki_devices (Resource)

-Network Devices resource.
+Manage network Devices resource.
 This only works for devices associated with a network.